 The final point is to take every opportunity to make your Instagram account better.
 Analyze your performance data.
 Test and try out new content that improves upon previous content that performed well with your target audience.
 Businesses on Instagram have access to various types of data that can help inform your content decisions.
 Don’t let that data and insight go to waste.

 The Souda Kyoto Official Instagram account is a great example of many of the points we outlined above.
 In addition to the stunning content they upload, all highlighting Kyoto prefecture and Kyoto city, they have a clear understanding of their target audience.
-The account is part of the long-running JR Central campaign of the same name そうだ京都、行こう (souda kyoto, ikou), which encourages people to travel by train to visit Kyoto.
+The account is part of a long-running Japanese tourism marketing campaign of the same name そうだ京都、行こう (souda kyoto, ikou), which encourages people to travel by train to visit Kyoto.